Bal Gangadhar Tilak: Social contributions

 Tilak started two weeklies, Kesari ("The Lion") in Marathi and Mahratta in English (sometimes referred as 'Maratha' in Academic Study Books) in 1880–1881 with Gopal Ganesh Agarkar as the first editor.
-By this he was recognized as 'awakener of India', as Kesari later became a daily and continues publication to this day.
+By this he was recognised as 'awakener of India', as Kesari later became a daily and continues publication to this day.
 In 1894, Tilak transformed the household worshipping of Ganesha into a grand public event (Sarvajanik Ganeshotsav).
 The celebrations consisted of several days of processions, music, and food.
-They were organized by the means of subscriptions by neighbourhood, caste, or occupation.
+They were organised by the means of subscriptions by neighbourhood, caste, or occupation.
 Students often would celebrate Hindu and national glory and address political issues; including patronage of Swadeshi goods.
 In 1895, Tilak founded the Shri Shivaji Fund Committee for the celebration of "Shiv Jayanti", the birth anniversary of Shivaji, the founder of the Maratha Empire.
 The project also had the objective of funding the reconstruction of the tomb (Samadhi) of Shivaji at Raigad Fort.
 For this second objective, Tilak established the Shri Shivaji Raigad Smarak Mandal along with Senapati Khanderao Dabhade II of Talegaon Dabhade, who became the founder President of the Mandal.

 The events like the Ganapati festival and Shiv Jayanti were used by Tilak to build a national spirit beyond the circle of the educated elite in opposition to colonial rule.
 But it also exacerbated Hindu-Muslim differences.
-The festival organizers would urge Hindus to protect cows and boycott the Muharram celebrations organized by Shi'a Muslims, in which Hindus had formerly often participated.
+The festival organisers would urge Hindus to protect cows and boycott the Muharram celebrations organised by Shi'a Muslims, in which Hindus had formerly often participated.
 Thus, although the celebrations were meant to be a way to oppose colonial rule, they also contributed to religious tensions.
 Contemporary Marathi Hindu nationalist parties like the Shiv Sena took up his reverence for Shivaji.
 However, Indian Historian, Uma Chakravarti cites Professor Gordon Johnson and states "It is significant that even at the time when Tilak was making political use of Shivaji the question of conceding Kshatriya status to him as Maratha was resisted by the conservative Brahmins including Tilak.
 While Shivaji was a Brave man, all his bravery, it was argued, did not give him the right to a status that very nearly approached that of a Brahmin.
 Further, the fact that Shivaji worshiped the Brahmanas in no way altered social relations, 'since it was as a Shudra he did it – as a Shudra the servant, if not the slave, of the Brahmin'".

 The Deccan Education Society that Tilak founded with others in the 1880s still runs Institutions in Pune like the Fergusson College.
 The Swadeshi movement started by Tilak at the beginning of the 20th century became part of the Independence movement until that goal was achieved in 1947.
 One can even say Swadeshi remained part of Indian Government policy until the 1990s when the Congress Government liberalised the economy.
 Tilak said, "I regard India as my Motherland and my Goddess, the people in India are my kith and kin, and loyal and steadfast work for their political and social emancipation is my highest religion and duty".